Our dedicated Registered Veterinary Technologists

 Megan graduated from Lakeland College in 2013.
 She spent 3.5 years at an equine surgical referral hospital near Edmonton, then 4 years at a sports medicine focused practice near Airdrie.
 Megan obtained her certification in equine rehabilitation through the University of Tennessee in 2019.
 With a keen interest in lameness, rehabilitation, and surgery, Megan joined the Moore team January 2021 to work alongside Dr. Fowlie.

 Growing up in the Edmonton area, Bethany was constantly surrounded by animals, particularly horses.
-This naturally lead to a desire to work in the veterinary medicine field and she graduated from Olds College's AHT program in February 2021.
-After completing her practicum at Moore Equine, she stayed on and took on the role of evening technician.
-When not at the clinic, you can find Bethany spending time with her one-eyed horse, Jimber, adventure cat, Lara Gene, or friends and family.
+This naturally sparked a desire to work in the veterinary medicine field.
+She graduated from Olds College's AHT program in February 2021 and subsequently joined the Moore Equine team.
+After fulfilling the role of evening technician for a couple years, Bethany transitioned to work alongside Dr. Lambert in 2023.
+When not in clinic, you can find her at the barn with her one-eyed horse, Jimber, reading, or spending time with friends and family.

 Cheyenne joined our technician team at Moore Equine in March of 2022 after graduating from Lakeland College in spring of 2021.
 Outside of the clinic she enjoys going to rodeos and barrel races with her horses Maui and Dory and her dog Dewy.